What is copay in health insurance?

 Hospitalization in metropolitan cities

 The cost of medical treatments in the hospitals in the metropolitan cities are always higher than those hospitals available in small towns and cities.
-As a result, health insurance companies may impose a copay on the hospital bills.
+As a result, health insurance companies in India may impose a copay on the hospital bills.

 Treatments at Non-network hospitals

 At a non-network hospital, the policyholders file for a reimbursement claim.
-In this case, some insurance providers may impose a co payment clause during treatment at any non-network hospitals or while filing for a reimbursement claim.
+In this case, some insurance providers may impose a co-payment clause during treatment at any non-network hospitals or while filing for a reimbursement claim.